Rochester Institute of Technology, Rochester, New York

 Himself comes to visit...

 Harold T. P. Hayes, legendary editor of Esquire Magazine, gives a tutorial on editing and magazine publishing to Reporter staff in the new offices in the student union basement, February, 1969.
-From left, Dean Dexter, Neil Shapiro, Grant Hamilton, Dick Boissonnault, Hayes, Irving Skip Blumenthal, also a Techmila editor.
+From left, Dean Dexter, Neil Shapiro, Grant Hamilton, Dick Boissonnault, Hayes, Irving Skip Blumenthal, also a Techmila (yearbook) editor.
+Esquire Goes to Vietnam.

-Hayes said that in 25 years people would be reading their newspapers and magazines from their homes and offices from computers.
+Hayes was on campus to deliver a lecture on how magazines attempt to use "controlled shock," as a strategy to build readership and circulation.
+The celebrated editor predicted that in 25 years people would be reading their newspapers and magazines from their homes and offices from computers.
 We were incredulous at such an idea.
 Later that year, Reporter Magazine installed a state of the art IBM cold-type production system (see below), enabling the staff to design and paste-up the weekly editions in the area behind where Hayes is sitting.
+Harold Hayes obituary, The New York Times.

-From left: Hayes, Blumenthal, Dexter, Tom Doughtry, Dave Folkman, Shapiro, Hamilton.
+From left (clockwise): Hayes with cigarette and microphone, Blumenthal, Dexter, Tom Doughtry, Dave Folkman, Shapiro, Hamilton.

 ________________________________________________________